-It didn’t bother Bella, nor did it bother me what the bank manager thought of a twenty-six-year old, professional woman bringing her mother to the appointment, to discuss her own debt.
+It did not bother Laura, nor did it bother me what the bank manager thought of a twenty-six-year old, professional woman bringing her mother to the appointment to discuss her own debt.

-We sat in the wood clad room of the bank opposite the manager.
-He pushed back in his spring backed chair, laced his fingers together, and waited for Bella to begin.
+We sat opposite the bank manager in a wood clad room.
+He pushed back in his spring backed chair, laced his fingers together and waited for Laura to begin.

 It was I who spoke first, it was I who had things to say.